-- Landscaping materials shall be drought tolerant and shall be indigenous to the local area whenever possible. - Landscaping materials shall be installed within 30 calendar days of receipt of CO. - All landscaping shall be maintained and repaired and kept in good appearance on a year-round basis. - ➤ The Lessee (Sublessee, if applicable) shall be solely responsible for landscape maintenance and repair including weed control and removal and replacement of diseased or dead vegetation.
+- Landscaping materials shall be drought tolerant and shall be indigenous to the local area whenever possible. - Landscaping materials shall be installed within 30 calendar days of receipt of CO as allowed by seasonal restriction. - All landscaping shall be maintained and repaired and kept in good appearance on a year-round basis.

+The Lessee (Sublessee, if applicable) shall be solely responsible for landscape maintenance and repair including weed control and removal and replacement of diseased or dead vegetation.